JulienAldon/Publify.alpha/README.md

 - **CORS_ORIGIN** : Allowed origin for Cross Origin Resource Sharing.
 - **APP_ENV** : Environment to choose before starting server.

-## Local development
-If no **APP_ENV** is set the app start with a default configuration: if you want to config everything via your environment set this value to `env`
+If no **APP_ENV** is set the app start with a default configuration: if you want to configure everything via your environment set this value to `env`
 - **origin** : `localhost` or `localhost:8080`
 - Sqlite database will be created
 - **CALLBACK_URL** is set on `https://xxx.localhost/api/auth/authorized` this must match in your [spotify developper dashboard](https://developer.spotify.com/dashboard/login).